nLab exterior differential system

 Idea

-There are several different ways to think about differential systems:
+There are a couple of different ways to think about differential systems:

 • the general abstract way which we shall put forward here:

-• In the literature – the the references below – the term exterior differential system is instead introduced and understood in the context of dg-algebra as a dg-ideal JΩ (X)J \subset \Omega^\bullet(X) inside the deRham dg-algebra of XX and all concepts there are developed from this perspective.
+• In the literature (cf. the references below) the term exterior differential system is instead introduced and understood in the context of dg-algebra as a dg-ideal JΩ (X)J \subset \Omega^\bullet(X) inside the deRham dg-algebra of XX and all concepts there are developed from this perspective.

 The existing literature on exterior differential systems is actually a bit unclear about which additional assumptions on JJ are supposed to be a crucial part of the definition.
-However, in most applications of interest — see the examples below — it turns out that JJ is in fact a semifree dga (over C (X)C^\infty(X)).
+However, in most applications of interest (cf. the examples below) it turns out that JJ is in fact a semifree dga (over C (X)C^\infty(X)).

 Here we take this as indication that